costlund/Buto-Plugin-QrPhp_qr_code_1_1_4/README.md

 ## Image src attribute

 It is possible to just get the url for more flexible usage.
-Perfect for PDF usage.

 ```
 wfPlugin::includeonce('qr/php_qr_code_1_1_4');